doctrine/migrations/docs/en/reference/migration-classes.rst

 You can use the ``addSql`` method within the ``up`` and ``down`` methods.
 Internally the ``addSql`` calls are passed to the executeQuery method in the DBAL.
 This means that you can use the power of prepared statements easily and that you don't need to copy paste the same query with different parameters.
 You can just pass those different parameters to the addSql method as parameters.
+These queries are executed before changes applied to ``$schema``.

 .. code-block:: php